Game 8 Thoughts

 here are some relevant excerpts:

 What has him troubled — what has him waking up choking on his bile — isn’t what you might expect.
 It’s not concern that the Redskins’ coaching staff could spring something on the Cowboys for which they are entirely unprepared.
 And it’s not his team’s raw ability.
 It’s a thing that’s harder to put into words, and impervious to strategy.
 Even as he is trying to study his next opponent, he can’t shake what happened on Sunday.
 How his team, the moment the Jaguars pushed back, collapsed.
 How, the moment the players felt the pressure, they began to commit penalties and the sort of small but critical mental errors that only a coach watching video can perceive.
-In their performance he smells the sort of failure he defines himself against.
+In their performance he smells the sort of failure he defines himself against.well, the andy reid eagles used to be vito antuofermo (especially during the early years). i remember lamenting at the time, that the eagles won by waiting for the other team to make mistakes and they didn't seem to make dynamic plays to win. they just waited for the other guy to lose. now that this eagles vintage appears to be cyclone hart, how i wish for those boring teams.

 It’s an elemental thing — that mysterious something in a player under pressure that either snaps or holds — and elemental things are what interest this old coach.
 Golfers with the yips, big-league catchers whose careers end when they find themselves suddenly unable to throw the ball back to the pitcher — these he understands.
 He was in the stands during a spring-training baseball game when the St. Louis Cardinals tried to bring back their mentally broken young pitcher, Rick Ankiel — and watched Ankiel throw the ball over the catcher’s head, several times.
 “Ian Baker Finch!”
 Parcells exclaims, once he has warmed to the subject.
 “Ian Baker Finch won the British Open.
 Two years later he couldn’t hit a golf ball with a golf club.”
 Fear of failure can infect the mind and turn sport into a kind of walking death.
 “If you can find a solution to that problem,” he tells me, “quit writing.
 You’d make a fortune.
 You got all these sports psychologists.
 None of them can help these guys.”